A Hypothesis for a Membrane Theory of Gravity

 According to membrane gravity, our universe will end in ice rather than in fire as its expansion is currently accelerating.
 Our universe will end up being a cold, dark place, but the galaxies still remaining in our ancient universe will cling together until near the time our brane expands back out to its original size, and they lose the dark matter holding them together.
 At this point, all our galaxies will have flown apart, sending their stars out into the darkness.
 The last of the stars will eventually die out, and long after that the remaining black holes will evaporate, and this universe will soon be ready for the next membrane collision to start the process all over again.

 It should also be clear by now that our own universe is finite, not infinite, being contained within a single membrane of which there are a multitude.
-The multiverse, however, may or may not be infinite.
-It is big, but do not let that fool you.
-If there are still strings and branes being created out there today, then the multiverse could be finite as well, just very large and still growing.
+The multiverse, however, may be infinite.

 These modifications of M-Theory avoid the apparent breakdown of physics we encounter during the creation of our universe at times before 10-43 seconds after the big bang, when the entire universe was supposedly compressed into a singularity.
 This new version of the big splash with membrane gravity does away with all the breakdowns of physics, infinite energies, and infinitely small sizes of the old big bang model.
 This leaves a much more stable and robust theory for the creation of our universe.
 It also predicts dark matter and dark energy and how they change over time which neither the standard model or M-Theory can do.
 It also explains why gravity curves spacetime and why spacetime acts similar to a fluid (as branes do).
 It predicts that the amount and type of matter created in the big splash will be directly proportional to the amount of energy necessary to create that matter.
 It predicts a “flat” universe (as we have observed).
 Among other recent observations it explains, it illustrates how quantum entanglement is linked to gravity, and it behaves just like the big bang after our universe goes through its phase change into atoms.
 It can also be tested by placing gravity wave telescopes in orbit around Saturn, and measuring our Sun’s gravitons, or by measuring the disappearing amounts of dark matter in our universe over time.
 Once rigorously tested, this Membrane Theory of Gravity could finally give physics a true “Theory of Everything” and successfully combine relativity with quantum mechanics.